-- Program enrollment has historically been steady and the ratio of faculty-to-program majors is above institutional and peer benchmarks. - The plan presented by the unit in its self-study demonstrated how the program uses its assessment of learning and student success practices to inform curricular change.
+• Program enrollment has historically been growing and the ratio of faculty-to-program majors is above institutional and peer benchmarks.
+The program shares curriculum and course offerings with several other programs making it more efficient than if the curriculum were entirely distinct.

+• The program should continue to develop its assessment of learning and student success practices to inform curricular change.